In His Image: Plot

 While waiting in a subway station, Alan Talbot is approached by an evangelist.
 Alan is not interested, but takes the pamphlet she offers in order to appease her; however, the evangelist won't leave him alone.
 He hears strange electronic noises which prompt him to throw her under a train and then flee the scene.

 Later Alan, seemingly having no memory of the murder he committed, visits the home of his fiancée, Jessica Connelly.
-Though he met Jessica only four days before, they have already set a date for their wedding, and Alan is taking her to his hometown of Couerville to meet his aunt Mildred, who raised him.
+Though he met Jessica only four days before, they have already set a date for their wedding, and Alan is taking her to his hometown of Coeurville to meet his aunt Mildred, who raised him.
 When they arrive, almost everything in the town is as Alan remembers, but another man is living in his house, the university where he was employed is gone, and all of the people he knew are either said to have died years ago, or else there is no record that they ever existed.
 In the place where his parents were buried, he instead finds a tombstone with the name "Walter Ryder"; seeing this name seems to trigger a repressed memory in Alan.

 Alan and Jessica give up and head back home.
 On the drive, Alan hears the electrical noises again, and this time is able to make out the sound of himself talking to a "Walter" among them.
 He tells Jessica to stop the car, runs out, and picks up a rock to kill her with.
 He fights back this urge and screams at Jessica to get as far away from him as possible.
 She reluctantly gets back in the car and drives off just as Alan's homicidal urge subsides.
 Disoriented by his frustrated urge to kill, he lingers in the road until a car hits him.
 The driver applies the brakes in enough time that Alan is not gravely hurt, but a deep cut in his wrist is bizarrely not bleeding.
 Alan peels back his "skin" to find metal rods and wiring underneath instead of flesh and bone.